pcbender/RelationalDesign/README.md

 Copy the desired file, rename it and replace the placeholder comments with your content.
 The templates already include the dynamic navigation and footer logic so only the page-specific sections need to be filled in.

+## Automated builds

+Run `npm run build:site` to regenerate navigation lists and related links after adding or editing articles.
+A GitHub Actions workflow automatically runs this command whenever Markdown or HTML files change in `content/` or `dist/`, keeping generated lists up to date.

 ## Notes

 - How to set up multiple identities for GitHub